Arterixs/Home-Library-Service/README.md

 [RS School NodeJS 2023 Q2 - Final Task](https://github.com/AlreadyBored/nodejs-assignments/blob/main/assignments/rest-service/assignment.md)

-This project is a home library service that stores users, as well as their favorite tracks, track albums and artists.
+This project is a home library service that stores users, as well as their favorite tracks, track, albums and artists.

 ### Built With